 This post from July 2013 was updated and republished in 2019 to reflect our continuous household modifications, and include multiple resources for going furniture free!

 Hi.
 My name is Katy and I live in an (almost) furniture free house.
 Ok, not really.
 My house isn't entirely furniture free, it's really just couch and easy-chair free.
 We have tables and art and a stove and fridge and cupboards and bookshelves.
-Over time the tables have gotten lower (so no kitchen or dining room chairs) and we've gone through various bedding (read some of my sleep equipment journey here and here and here) to the point that we just sleep on the floor.
+Over time the tables have gotten lower (so no kitchen or dining room chairs) and we've gone through various bedding (read some of my sleep equipment journey below) to the point that we just sleep on the floor.
 We have a dynamic home office with standing desks, ball chairs, and a low table, a squatting platform around our toilet, and when our kids were little we built monkey bars to keep us all moving year round.
-They're not that little any more and we still use them almost daily.
+They're not that little any more and we still use the monkey bars almost daily.
 We have a river rock foyer to move the small joints of our feet as we come and go.
 So not furniture-free at all, but it's true about the chairs.
 We left our seats behind years ago and never looked back.